distribution/distribution/docs/recipes/apache.md

 While we use a simple htpasswd file as an example, any other apache authentication backend should be fairly easy to implement once you are done with the example.

 We also implement push restriction (to a limited user group) for the sake of the example.
 Again, you should modify this to fit your mileage.

 ### Gotchas

 While this model gives you the ability to use whatever authentication backend you want through the secondary authentication mechanism implemented inside your proxy, it also requires that you move TLS termination from the Registry to the proxy itself.

-Furthermore, introducing an extra http layer in your communication pipeline will make it more complex to deploy, maintain, and debug, and will possibly create issues.
+Furthermore, introducing an extra http layer in your communication pipeline adds complexity when deploying, maintaining, and debugging.

 ## Setting things up